BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

 Target Audience:

-* General Data scientist and Software Engineers
-* Quick Start for professional computer vision expert
-* Practitioners who wants to deploy computer vision model in the cloud
+* General data scientists, software engineers, and professional computer vision experts who are developing/testing Deep Neural Networks (DNNs) that want an easier way to visualize their outputs

 <a name="scope-features"/>